Mike Sievert: Career

 In 2017, Sievert joined the board of Canadian company Shaw Communications.

 In June 2020, Sievert decided to pull all T-Mobile advertisements from Tucker Carlson Tonight because of rhetoric that criticized the Black Lives Matter movement.
 When announcing the move, Sievert tweeted, "Bye-bye, Tucker Carlson!"
 Sievert also published an open letter about T-Mobile's diversity, equity and inclusion programs.

 In 2023, Sievert and Mint Mobile owner Ryan Reynolds announced T-Mobile's plans to acquire both Ultra Mobile and Mint Mobile.
 That same year, Sievert's total compensation at T-Mobile was $37.5 million, up 29% from the previous year and representing a CEO-to-median worker pay ratio of 521-to-1.

 In 2024, Starbucks added Sievert to its board of directors.
 He also delivered the commencement speech at the Wharton School Master of Business Administration graduation ceremony in May 2024.

-Sievert is a member of The Business Council.
+From 2024 to 2025, Sievert led T‑Mobile in its $4.4 billion acquisition of U.S. Cellular's wireless operations, including more than four million customers and 2,600 towers.
+Annual revenue increased from $45 billion in 2019 to $81.4 billion in 2024.
+In September 2025, T-Mobile announced Sievert would step down as CEO and become vice chairman.
+T-Mobile COO Srini Gopalan became CEO on November 1.

+Sievert joined the board of Alaska Air Group in June 2026.